 35. Create a List of Niche Resources

-This post is in fact an example of a niche resource.
+This post is an example of a niche resource.

 We’ve compiled plenty of different niche resource/list posts.
 This is another example:

-For an example, if your company targets photographers, creating a post on the best WordPress gallery plugin would be very useful for them and would give you a unique way to approach a familiar topic.back to menu ↑
+For example, if your company targets podcasters, creating a post on the best podcasting softwares would be very useful for them and would give you a unique way to approach a familiar topic.back to menu ↑

 36. Turn Your FAQs into Blog Posts